Begbies Traynor has over 70 licensed insolvency practitioners and can accept appointment as Administrators.

-Although administration and pre-pack administration are governed by the same best practice requirements, the pre-pack process differs in one key area – the sale of the business and any assets of the company is negotiated before the appointment of administrators and completes either immediately upon – or shortly following – the appointment.
-This differs from the standard process where administrators commence marketing of the business after their appointment.
+Although administration and pre-pack administration are governed by the same best practice requirements, the pre-pack process differs in one key area – the sale of the business and any assets of the company is negotiated before the appointment of administrators and completes either immediately upon the appointment being confirmed.
+This differs from the standard administration process where part of the administrator's role is to market the business for sale or consider alternative options if a sale is not viable.

-The appointed insolvency practitioner is in a position to choose the most appropriate buyer for the business assets, whether that is a third party wishing to use the assets in an existing business, or director(s) of the insolvent company about to start a new one.
+The appointed insolvency practitioner is in a position to choose the most appropriate buyer for the business assets, whether that is a third party wishing to use the assets in an existing business, or the director(s) of the insolvent company who are operating through a new company.

 Use our People Search to find the person you need based on location or skillset.